Revised: Training and Monitoring RequirementsFor Agencies Participating in the Child and Adult Care Food Program.

 Monitoring Review Reports

-Regardless of the monitoring schedule a sponsor uses, the sponsor must for each site review complete a monitoring review report.
-This report is in the Download Forms section of the Child Nutrition Information and Payment System (CNIPS) as Form CACFP 16 for center sponsors, or Form DCH 16 for DCH sponsors.
-During the visit, the sponsor must conduct a five-day reconciliation to gauge the accuracy of meals claimed.
-The monitor will select five consecutive days during the current or prior claiming period and use enrollment documents and attendance records to determine the number of children attending each meal service.
-They will then reconcile those numbers with the meal counts.
+Regardless of the monitoring schedule a sponsor uses, the sponsor must complete a monitoring review report for each site review, in fulfillment of the recordkeeping requirements in 7 CFR, sections 226.15(e) and 226.16(e).
+A sample report is in the Download Forms section of the CNIPS as Form ID CACFP 16 for center sponsors, or Form ID DCH 13 for DCH sponsors.
 At-risk afterschool centers, school-age centers, and emergency shelters are not required to maintain enrollment documents and will instead reconcile meal counts to attendance records.

 Daily meal counts should not exceed the center’s or DCH provider’s enrollment or attendance.
 For example, if a center’s enrollment is 55 and the attendance for a given day is 50, the meal count for each meal type claimed that day should not exceed 50.